cmcghan/spr/README.md

 * PythonTurtle (inspired by Logo) (requires local install)
   * This is a self-contained tutorial that requires a local installation, but is pretty good: https://pythonturtle.org/
 * Raspberry Pi Coding for Kids Tutorial Series
+  * ***Note that you do not need to create a free account at Trinket.io to run things, and you can just use https://www.online-python.com/ instead***
   * "Introduction to Python"
     * Main page that gives an introduction/explanation for parents/adults: https://www.raspberrypi.org/blog/coding-for-kids-art-games-animations-beginners-python-programming/
     * Tutorials page (does not require you create a free online account, but will allow you to save progress): https://projects.raspberrypi.org/en/pathways/python-intro